JoryHogeveen/pods-multisite/README.md

 ## Sync Pods

 Sync your Pods accross your network of sites
+_Note: This will only sync your Pod configuration, not your data!_
 Before using the sync options, please keep the following notes in mind:

 - Sync is not bi-directional by default.
 If you want to sync both ways you need to check the current site as well